vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/linear_algebra.md

 a = 9 - 4 = 5
 $$

-## Matrix solutions
+### Matrix Solutions
 Solving equations like this with two parameters ($a$ and $b$ in the above example) is pretty straightforward.
-Solving them becomes harder with more equations and unknowns.
+Finding their solution becomes harder with more equations and unknowns.
 Although it might seem abstract, this type of problem is relevant to a wide variety of tasks in imaging neuroscience, from image reconstruction (where there are tens of thousands of unknowns) to fitting fMRI time series.

 Now try solving the following set of equations: